See the past: Time-Reversed Scene Reconstruction from Thermal Traces Using Visual Language Models: Simulations and Results

 \section{Simulations and Results}

-To validate the proposed method, a dataset was constructed comprising three controlled scenarios: \textit{sitting on a chair}, \textit{touching an object}, and \textit{leaning against a wall}.
+We introduce the TRACE dataset to evaluate our method, comprising 80 multimodal scenes centered on common physical interactions such as \textit{sitting on a chair}, \textit{touching an object}, and \textit{leaning against a wall}.
 In each case, a person maintained physical contact with the scene for 30 seconds, after which RGB and thermal images were acquired at multiple time delays ($5s, 15s, 30s, 120s$).
-Image acquisition was performed using a FLIR ONE camera, which provides aligned RGB and Long-Wave InfraRed (LWIR) thermal images.
+Image acquisition was performed using a FLIR ONE camera, which provides aligned RGB and Long-Wave InfraRed thermal images.
 The RGB sensor has a resolution of $1440 \times 1080$, while the thermal sensor has a resolution of $80 \times 60$, operating at a frame rate of 8.7 Hz with a horizontal field of view of $55^\circ$.
 The acquisition at $0s$ was taken as the ground-truth reference.
 Reconstructions of past frames were evaluated against the ground truth using both low-level and high-level metrics.
 For low-level metrics, the Peak Signal-to-Noise Ratio (PSNR) and the Structural Similarity Index Measure (SSIM) were implemented according to~\cite{monroy2025generalized}.
 For high-level metrics, pose estimation with the Mean Per Joint Position Error (MPJPE)~\cite{tang2023happened} and semantic segmentation with the Overall Accuracy (OA)~\cite{hinojosa2018coded} were employed.

-Two pretrained VLMs were employed: GPT-5 for generating structured scene descriptions, and Gemini 2.5 Flash Image (NanoBana) as the conditional diffusion model for image generation.
-Fixed prompts were used for both tasks, as detailed below.
+The proposed method is composed of two vision–language models (VLMs): GPT-5, used to generate structured scene descriptions, and Gemini 2.5 Flash Image (NanoBana), employed as the conditional diffusion model for image synthesis.
+A comparative analysis of different VLMs is presented in Section 3.2.

+The method relies on two fixed prompts: one for structured scene description and another for prompt generation for the diffusion model, as detailed below.
+These prompts were derived from a systematic prompt analysis described in the Supplementary Material (\href{https://drive.google.com/drive/folders/13cjV_KshOzF92Tg0YO7VDrTZkE4S4vdp?usp=sharing}{SM } ).

-For the generative prompt, two options are considered in the ablation study, depending on whether the information from the scene description is included or not.
-Two main experiments were conducted: (i) an ablation study evaluating the contribution of the main components of the method. (ii) an assessment of how far into the past the proposed approach can reliably reconstruct in the controlled scenarios.
+Four main experiments were conducted: (i) an ablation study evaluating the contribution of the main components of the method, (ii) a state-of-the-art comparison between image generators, (iii) an assessment of how far into the past the proposed approach can reliably reconstruct in the controlled scenarios and (iv) a prompt analysis found in \href{https://drive.google.com/drive/folders/13cjV_KshOzF92Tg0YO7VDrTZkE4S4vdp?usp=sharing}{SM } .